 In general, the best practice is to not pre-translate a file in advance.
 It is better to use the default behavior of Memsource Editor, which will always pre-translate the next segment you jump to (after confirming the previous segment).

 This ensures that you get the best match available at that moment.
 If you pre-translate the whole file in Memsource in advance, it is possible that you could lose some matches that are created between the moment of batch pre-translation and the actual moment when the translator arrives at that segment (e.g. translated by someone else or even translated by the same translator earlier on in the file).

-Sometimes it is, of course, useful to pre-translate in advance, for instance when you want to work offline or when you want to pre-translate just 101% matches.
+Sometimes it is, of course, useful to pre-translate in advance.
+An example of this would be when you want to work offline, or when you want to pre-translate just 101% matches.
 These, however, are less common cases.